coreos/quartermaster/doc/arch.md

 from the storage system specific layer.
 An 'OFFLINE' to 'ONLINE' status transition will enable QuarterMaster to submit a _StorageClass_ object, which will enable Kubernetes Dynamic Provisioning using the storage cluster just created.
-Dynamic provisioniong will enable users to have their storage requests automatically satisfied by Kubernetes.
+Dynamic provisioning will enable users to have their storage requests automatically satisfied by Kubernetes.

 ## Third Party Resources
 QuarterMaster will use third party resources called _StorageNodes_ and _StorageStatus_ to determine how to manage the storage system.
-These resources will also be used by QuarterMaster to save any metadata needed to manage the storage systems approprietly.
+These resources will also be used by QuarterMaster to save any metadata needed to manage the storage systems appropriately.

 ### StorageNode
 A _StorageNode_ third party resource describes a system which QuarterMaster